-Scenario: You have multiple GPUs on a single machine, but you want to use just one.
+Scenario: You have multiple GPUs on a single machine running Linux, but you want to use just one.
 By default, Keras allocates memory to all GPUs unless you specify otherwise.
 You use a Jupyter Notebook to run Keras with the Tensorflow backend.

 Here’s how to use a single GPU in Keras with TensorFlow